alireza-keivan/Face-Recognition-multi-thread/README.md

 #### Face Tracking

-* Tool: OpenCV’s KCF tracker to keep tabs on faces between detections.
+* **Tool**: OpenCV’s KCF tracker to keep tabs on faces between detections.

-* How It Works: Once a face is spotted, I set up a tracker to follow it until the next full detection.
+* **How It Works:** Once a face is spotted, I set up a tracker to follow it until the next full detection.
 Saves a ton of processing power.

 #### Saving Data

-* Encodings: Known face embeddings get saved in a known_faces_data.pkl file with pickle.
+*** Encodings:** Known face embeddings get saved in a known_faces_data.pkl file with pickle.
 No need to re-encode every time.

 * Images: Known face pics live in KNOWN_FACES_DIR.
 If there’s no encoding file, I process these images at startup.